rbrutas/azure_hackfest/README.md

 # Overview

-Test the tooling and processes SED team is using to deploy application in an OpenStack region to Azure.
+Test the tooling and processes my team is using to deploy application in an OpenStack region to Azure.
 This test will bake, test, deploy and form a [Consul](https://consul.io) cluster in Azure.

 ## Dependencies